YASTREAMER/PAAC/README.md

 ##  __AutoencodersMNSIT.ipynb__ ##

     This python files shows the power of autoencoders.
 They are very useful as they can compress a given input and thus are very useful for dimensionality reduction.
 This one uses Linear fully connected layers to achieve this on the MNIST dataset.

+## __variationalencoders.ipynb__ ##

+    This python files shows the usage of variational encoders.
+They are very useful and thus can be used for dimensionality reduction.

+    This file uses Linear fully connected layers to achieve this on the MNIST dataset.

+## __variationalencodersCnn.ipynb__ ##

+    This python files shows the usage of variational encoders.
+They are very useful and thus can be used for dimensionality reduction.

+    This file uses Conv layer connected layers to achieve this on the CIFAR10 dataset.

 ## __What are Autoencoders-- ##
     Autoencoders and variational autoencoders (VAEs) are types of neural network architectures used in unsupervised learning for representation learning and generative modeling.
     Autoencoders: